 NAIOP: What the most talked about strategy for fulfillment/distribution centers?

 Petrone: First mile/last mile and urban distribution centers are the current hot topics spurred on by increasing e-commerce and online sales.
 Many companies are trying different models to handle this and the demands of their new omnichannel logistics supply chain requirements.
+Services offered by a brisbane pallet racking company are in demand as space in warehouses needs to be utilised more effectively.

 Hear more from Petrone and a great panel of industrial experts discussing what’s driving industrial real estate at I.CON ’16: Trends and Forecasts, June 9-10, in Jersey City, New Jersey.
 See the conference website for details on who attends, hot sessions, and project tours.